yaegassy/coc-intelephense/README.md

 **Feature**:

-Test file for PHPUnit, allowing execution of a single test method.
+Test file for "PHPUnit" or "Pest", allowing execution of a single test method.
 CodeLens appears at the top of the test method.

 - [DEMO](https://github.com/yaegassy/coc-intelephense/pull/20)